railwayapp/docs/src/docs/deploy/monorepo.md

 ## Shared Monorepo

 Popular in the JavaScript ecosystem, shared monorepos contain multiple components that all share a common root directory.
 By default, all components are built with a single command from the root directory (eg. `npm run build`).
-However, if you are using Nixpacks, then you can override the build command with the `NIXPACKS_BUILD_CMD` environment variable.
+However, if you are using Nixpacks, then you can override the build command in the service settings.

 The start command can be overridden in the Railway settings ( eg. `npm run start:backend` and `npm run start:frontend`).